 You could easily replace the passion fruit with any tropical fruit like pineapple, mango, or even strawberries would be great in there.
 Keep some juice and some fruit bits, and voila!

 Whether you found a yellow or purple variety, make sure it sounds full by shaking it, and just like avocados, don’t dare open a firm, polished one.
 You need it to be slightly wrinkled to get to the sweet juice!
 The seeds are comestible and beneficial to your health, but if you prefer smoother results, strain the passion fruit in a meshed sieve.

 Other Passion Fruit Recipes

 Passion Fruit Panna Cotta

 - 200 ml heavy cream (35% fat)

 - 10 g gelatin neutral (or 3 gelatin sheets)

 - 1 pinch salt

-- *With gelatin sheets; Soak the gelatin sheets in cold water a few minutes to soften them up.
+- Soak the gelatin sheets in cold water for a few minutes to soften them up.

-- In a small pot, add the sugar, coconut milk and gelatin powder and mix good until dissolved.
+- Add the sugar, coconut milk and gelatin powder to a small saucepan and mix well until dissolved.

 - Add the cream and mix.

-- Warm up the cream a bit *until the gelatin sheets gets dissolved or before the liquid starts simmering. (it should not really cook, even if it’s called cooked cream in Italian…)
+- Warm up the cream a bit *until the gelatin sheets get dissolved or before the liquid starts simmering. (it should not cook, even if it’s called cooked cream in Italian…)

-- Add to recipients of your choice, cool a bit and cover with a plastic wrap.
+- Add to recipients of your choice, cool a bit and cover with plastic wrap.

-- When ready to serve, cut the passion fruit in two, add the content to a bowl and check if ripe. (add little syrup or honey if too acid)
+- When ready to serve, cut the passion fruit in two, add the content to a bowl and check if ripe. (add a little syrup or honey if too acidic)

 - Serve on top of the panna cotta.